The next Republican uprising is underway

 In that sense, Moore's appeal is very similar to Trump's.
 He’s positioned in fervent opposition to the party’s establishment and draws his identity from cultural politics of a variety even more inflammatory than Trump's.
 Strange was offering Alabama Republicans a Capitol Hill-ized version of Trumpism, but it was the Moore model they wanted.

-It could be a moment of reckoning for Washington’s Republican establishment.
-For nearly a decade, it has strained to channel the base's energy into a unifying platform.
+It could be a moment of reckoning for the leaders of Washington’s Republican establishment.
+For nearly a decade, they have strained to channel the base's energy into a unifying platform.
 But it may be that all the base has ever really wanted was for them to be gone — all of them.